 |Every dot is a car heading towards the parking||Setting my run bag|

-I was pretty tired but stretching is more concerned.
-I took long enough time to let my muscle tensions go away, then headed out for the three lap run.
+I was pretty tired but stretching is much needed more than the remaining energy.
+I took long time to let my muscle tensions go away, then headed out for the three lap run.
 The course is staffed with many volunteers handing out drinks, but lots of ups and downs.
-First run down toward the exit of the center, then slight up hill on Decker Lake Rd. then down again.
-Finally began going up until the area with access to the lake.
+First I run down toward the exit of the center, then slight uphill on Decker Lake Rd. then down again.
+Finally began going up until the gate with access to the lake.
 From here, we run paved road to the east end of the trail, making a u-turn then run back out of the area to the road.
 Down hill, up hill then back at the Expo center.
 The hilly condition continues as I run in the area, the first two laps I have to make a turn around by run transition area.
-The first lap was okay, the second lap was harder, and the third lap, I had to walk a bit before tun back to the expo center and finish strong.
+The first lap was okay, the second lap was harder, and the third lap, I had to walk a bit before turn back to the expo center and finish strong.

 I got a medal, a bottled water, and had meal and coke.
 I finished around 3:30pm and rested for 30 minutes.
-I then began walking toward run transition to pick up my run bag and bike, and the rest of the bag at nearby location.
-Walking back to the car and loaded items.
-I drove back to the hotel and took a good shower and cool my legs.
+I then began walking toward run transition to pick up my run bag and bike, and the rest of the bag at nearby holding location.
+Walking back to the car with all the items and loaded items.
+I drove back to the hotel and took a good shower and cooled my legs.
 I rested until 6:00pm, headed out for dinner around 6:30pm, I stopped by at Tam Deli Cafe.
 I had Pho and Hot Meat Bum.
 Come back to the hotel by 8:00pm, went to the bed by 10:30pm.
 I will be heading back to Houston tomorrow.

 Meal after the race

 Dinner at Tam Deli Cafe (8222 N Lamar Blvd D33, Austin, TX 78753)